makersacademy/frontend-api-challenge/README.md

 ## About this app

-This (incomplete) program provides the front end for the Chitter API.
+This (currently incomplete) single-page app provides the front end for the Chitter API.
 You can:

 - create a user
 - log in